 Pak Ngah's success in popularising Malaysian traditional performing arts certainly cannot be attributed just to his expertise in the performing arts.
-He is an artist who possess the 'twenty-first century skills'.
+He is an artist who possess the 'twenty-first century skills.'
 These abilities extend beyond his artistic skills and encompass a range of capabilities that enable any artists to achieve success and stay relevance in the face of challenges and competitiveness of the contemporary living.
-This may encompass a range of skills, including but not limited to the one I observed in Pak Ngah: (i) adaptability, (ii) innovative, (iii) entrepreneurship, (iii) technological proficient, (iv) cross-cultural competence, and (v) communication.
+This may encompass a range of skills, including but not limited to the one I observed in Pak Ngah: (a) adaptability, (b) innovative, (c) entrepreneurship, (c) technological proficient, (d) cross-cultural competence, and (e) communication.
 I added these supporting attributes to complete Pak Ngah's model as shown in Figure 2:

-Figure 2: Pak Ngah's traditional pop innovation & preservation model
+Figure 2.
+Pak Ngah's traditional pop innovation & preservation model